TrellisCommerce/magento-advanced-email-settings/README.md

 ## Configuration

 #### Global BCC
-Configure under Stores > Configuration > Trellis > Advanced Email Settings
+Configure under Stores > Configuration > Trellis > Advanced Email Settings > Global BCC
-Summary: sets a global BCC email address(es) to capture all of the emails triggered by Magento.
+* "Enabled?" - enabling this setting will add any specified BCC email address(es) on all emails sent by Magento.
+* "BCC Email Address(es)" - a comma separated list of email addresses.
+* "BCC Email Template Blacklist" - allows control of which email templates do NOT trigger a BCC email.
+This is useful for more confidential emails like password reset.
+This is a comma separated list of the email template identifiers that should NOT receive the BCC emails.

 #### Reply-To
-Configure under Stores > Configuration > General > Store Email Addresses > Reply To
+Configure under Stores > Configuration > General > Store Email Addresses > Reply To.
-Summary: sets the reply to name and email address for all emails sent by Magento.
+* "Enabled" - enabling this setting will add a "reply-to" header on all emails sent by Magento.
+* "Reply To Email" - any responses on emails that Magento sends will be sent to this email address.
+* "Reply To Name" - the display name for the Reply To email address.